Have you ever:

 Difficulties coping with our emotions, and other's emotions

 Difficulties navigating the normal ups and downs of life

 Emotional intelligence is the ability to: “recognize, understand and manage our own emotions, and recognize, understand and influence the emotions of others.” - Peter Salavoy and John mayer

-Therapy often teaches people skills to cope with their emotions.
-While this is a valuable skill set to learn, it is also beneficial to understand what contributes to emotional struggles in the first place in order to create more understanding and acceptance, and decrease self-blame; all of which can serve as a catalyst for making and sustaining change.
-However, traditional therapy does not typically focus on contributing factors to personal struggles, such as the high prevalence of emotional invalidation in our society.
+Traditional therapy often teaches people skills to cope with their emotions.
+While this is a valuable skill set to learn, it does not include focus on contributing factors to personal struggles, such as the high prevalence of emotional invalidation in our society and why this is important in human development.
 In addition, despite the fact that emotional intelligence (EQ) is now recognized as playing a more important role than IQ in one's ability to have a successful life, there are limited resources available; when was the last time emotional development was offered as a class when you were in school?
 So in addition to teaching effective coping skills, I have developed a workshop designed to help others learn about the process of emotional development, how it can be hindered by emotional invalidation, and healed through validation.

 “Emotional Intelligence: How to use validation to increase self-CONFIDENCE, improve communication, and strengthen relationships”

 This workshop provides valuable information on how to increase emotional intelligence by explaining the important role emotions play in our lives, and how emotional invalidation can hinder our ability to connect with and trust ourselves, and ultimately undermine our confidence and capacity to navigate our world effectively.
 In addition to learning how to recognize invalidating statements when they happen, you'll also learn how to validate and gain practical tips you can implement today in all your relationships, including the one with yourself.